CS-PCC/CS8_Assignments/assignments/10_08_binary_search_tree/README.md

 1. Implement `BST` class in [binary_search_tree.h](binary_search_tree.h)
 2. Implement non-member functions for the `BST` class.
 3. Test implementations by creating more complicated trees in `testB.cpp` file.

+Note: The value in BST should be unique!